gmberton/VPR-datasets-downloader/README.md

 This repo is made to automatically download Visual Place Recognition (VPR) datasets in a simple and standardized way.
 This is useful because all VPR datasets use different ways of storing the labels (some in csv files, some in matlab files, some in the filename), making it very inconvenient to train and test on different datasets.
 Furthermore, some datasets (e.g. Pitts30k and Nordland) require some pre-processing, and small changes in the pre-processing can lead to changes in results.
-The goal of this codebase is therefore to ensure that researchers and practitioners in VPR can use the same standardize datasets for their experiments.
+The goal of this codebase is therefore to ensure that researchers and practitioners in VPR can use the same standardized datasets for their experiments.

 ## Overview